fantasycalendar/FoundryVTT-Sequencer/DOCS.md

 `.then(async () => {})`

-In addition, if you want your function to be `await`ed, you'll need to pass `true` as the last argument in the method call, like so:
+In addition, if you want your function to finish before the next section is executed, you'll need to pass `true` as the last argument in the method call, like so:

 `.then(async () => {}, true)`